First Fall Severe Weather Of The Season (Recap) | Weather.com

 October usually isn't an active severe weather month.
 It averaged only 59 tornadoes over the past 20 years.

-So far, the month has been dominated by expansive high pressure aloft over the Great Lakes, Ontario and Quebec, Canada, the Northeast and Plains states.
+So far, the month has been dominated by expansive high pressure aloft over the Great Lakes, eastern Canada, the Northeast and Plains states.
 That's a pattern of warmth, but suppressive of thunderstorms.

 And when that pattern hasn't been in place, cool, fall air has plunged into the eastern two-thirds of the country, taking thunderstorms off the table.